andypicke/andypicke.github.io/_posts/2017-12-11-energy_use.md

 ## 2     avgTemp  -2.705768 0.1665392 -16.24703 1.619307e-08
 ```

-* The model slope is -2.34, which means that for every degree colder it is, we use -2.34 more therms of natural gas.
+* The model slope is -2.71, which means that for every degree colder it is (below 70 degress), we use 2.71 more therms of natural gas.
 * We are planning to add insulation to our attic, so it will be interesting to see if the slope changes after that (hopefully it does!)

-* The electricity usage looks fairly constant, except for a spike in January 2017.
-We have gas heat, so why the spike?
-Well when we bought the house, there was no heat vent in the back room and we used an electric heater there; hence the spike.
-We had a vent installed in February,

-*We also just got an electric car that we charge at home every few nights, so it will be interesting to see how that changes our electricity usage.